WXLJZ/LaiDA/readme.md

 <a id="anchor-introduction"></a>
 ## 📌 Introduction

 Metaphor Components Identification (MCI) contributes to enhancing machine understanding of metaphors, thereby advancing downstream natural language processing tasks.
-In this research, leveraging LLMs, we propose a framework, named Linguistics-aware In-context Learning with Data Augmentation (LaiDA).
-Specifically, utilizing ChatGPT and supervised fine-tuning, we tailor a high-quality dataset.
-Additionally, LaiDA incorporates a simile dataset for pre-training.
-A graph attention network encoder generates linguistically rich feature vectors to retrieve similar examples.
+In this research, leveraging LLMs, a new framework is proposed, named Linguistics-aware In-context Learning with Data Augmentation (LaiDA).
+Specifically, utilizing ChatGPT and supervised fine-tuning, a high-quality dataset is tailored.
+Additionally, LaiDA incorporates a metaphor dataset for pre-training.
+A graph attention network encoder generates linguistically rich feature representations to retrieve similar examples.
 Subsequently, LLM is fine-tuned with prompts that integrate linguistically similar examples on the meticulously constructed training set.

 ---